tomasjames/SFProject/README.md

   - ~~in 1D &,~~
   - ~~2D~~
 - Adapt 2D sphere model to account for gas AND dust
-- Look into generated some form of rudimentary stucture in 2D sphere
+- Look into generated some form of rudimentary structure in 2D sphere
+- ~~Begin collecting BiBTeX library of references for report ~~